cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 ==== Testing Results
 [All measurement results are in milliseconds (ms)]
 // Differentiate the curve?
+// large standard deviation = inconsistent performance
+#figure(image("images/mid_cpu_not_running.png"), caption:[Logical processors on medium performance laptop when the algorithm is not running])
+#figure(image("images/mid_cpu_running.png"), caption: [Logical processors on medium performance laptop when 12 workers is used])
+#image("images/image.png")

 Interestingly, when I set the number of Web Workers to something extreme like 200, your runtime becomes unstable because I am massively oversubscribing the CPU.
 Each worker runs in its own thread, so having far more workers than CPU threads forces the system to constantly switch between them (called context switching).
 This burns up CPU time just managing threads instead of actually mining.
 On top of that, memory usage spikes and the browser or Bun runtime struggles to coordinate all those workers, causing delays, crashes, or inconsistent runtimes.
+// Desmos Graph excludes the 200 workers data point
+// Explain x and y
+// Highest coefficient of determination for power regression

 Limitation - This test is only done on two computers, therefore the results may vary on different hardware configurations.
 However, the general trend of performance improvement with increased web workers should hold true across most systems.
 Another Limitation - The result might not be accurate as there are other background processes running on the computer which might interfere with the mining process.
 However, by taking the average of multiple runs, I can mitigate some of this variability and get a more reliable measure of performance.
+// To optimise the algorithm, ...
 Using around 80% of the stakholder's CPU threads for Web Workers gives the best performance because it keeps your system stable while still using most of your cores for mining.
 If you max out all threads, the OS and main thread have no room to handle background tasks, causing thread contention, lag, and even slower results.
 Leaving a few threads free ensures smoother communication and better overall throughput.
 === Evaluating Iteration 1
 In this iteration I have done the proof of concept for multiple parts of my blockchain simulator: